LeviathanGem/ECM202A_2025Fall_Project_15/README.md

 You may add additional files and folders as necessary.

-The doc/ folder has a simple GitHub Pages website template using markdown, but you can put any static html content there.
+The doc/ folder has a simple *starter template* for a GitHub Pages website using markdown.
+However, you can put any static html content there, including files for a website you may have prepared elsewhere.
 GitHub Pages looks for index.html as the root file for the website and if that is not found then index.md, and then README.md.
 Jekyll (the static site generator used by GitHub Pages) will convert markdown content into html.

-Please update docs/\_config.yml with your project's title and description.
+Please update docs/\_config.yml with your project's metadata such as title and description.

 ✅ Expectations for a Strong Project Website
 * Introduction: Clear motivation, context, and goals.